 There are several maps that are relevant to the Eastern Tuna and Billfish Fishery.
 The first map below shows the sea area that is included in the fishery.

 Between May and October, the waters off NSW and Victoria are cooler and Southern Bluefin Tuna migrate through these areas.
 To manage the catch of southern bluefin tuna, AFMA puts specific zones in place, which are reviewed weekly.
-For the current map of the southern bluefin tuna management zones, please see the figure below.
+For the current map of the southern bluefin tuna management zones, please see the map located on the SBT Zone page.

 The Eastern Tuna and Billfish Fishery is also part of the Western and Central Pacific Fisheries Commission (WCPFC).
 The Australian fishery in relation to the WCPFC Area of Competence is displayed below.